leifbr/f5certlabs/docs/class2/module02/lab2.rst

 and select the **Web Acceleration** profile view link.
 Note the information.

-You can get more detailed information on ram/fast cache entries at the CLI level
+You can get more detailed information on Web Acceleration profils and cache entries at the CLI level

 Log onto the CLI of your BIG-IP via SSH using the root account (root/default).